Yorkshireman/promotest/README.md

 - `co.scan(001)`
 This can be done multiple times.

-Promotions:
+####Promotions:
+Three promotions are currently built in - one is the 'Lavender Heart' promotion: when two or more are bought, their price drops to £8.50.

+The second promotion is a 20% discount if at least two Lavenders Hearts and at least one Cinnamon Shampoo have been bought.
-Two promotions are currently built in - one is the 'Lavender Heart' promotion: when two or more are bought, their price drops to £8.50.
-The second promotion is a 10% discount when the purchase total is over £60.
-Note that the purchase only qualifies for the 10% discount if the total is over £60 AFTER any Lavender Heart promotion is applied.
+The third promotion is a 10% discount when the purchase total is over £60.
+Note that the purchase only qualifies for the 10% discount if the total is over £60 AFTER the other promotions have (if applicable) been applied.

 Promotions are easily modified because they are kept separately in the `PromotionalRules` class which is injected into the `Checkout` class.